tnichols217/notes/ARTS 302/Readings/In Class/7 ways to look at a building.md

 ## 4) Symbolic Content
 - Does the architectural form embody its purpose
 - Content can be derived from symbolism of the building

+## 5) Context
+- How does it integrate with other buildings
+- How does it effect the city
+- Visual differences to surroundings

+## 6) Structure
 -